Originally denoted someone who came from the city of Shiraz, located in southern Iran. The city's name is possibly of Elamite origin.

 ) held the Scottish crown for several centuries.
 One of the most famous members of the Stewart family was Mary, Queen of Scots.

-"to escape".
-The name was given as a nickname to a cowardly person, or a thief.
+.
+It may have been given as a nickname to a cowardly person or a thief.

 Occupational name for a horse keeper, from Old English stod

-Name for a person who lived near a prominent stone, or a person who worked with stone.
-It is derived from Old English stan
+Name for a person who lived near a prominent stone or worked with stone, derived from Old English stan

-Originally denoted someone from Storstrand farm, Norway, derived from stor
+Originally denoted someone from Storstrand farm in Norway, derived from stor

 meaning "big" and strand